GerritCodeReview/aws-gerrit/single-primary/README.md

-# Gerrit Master-Slave
+# Gerrit Single Primary

-This set of Templates provide all the components to deploy a single Gerrit master and a single Gerrit slave in ECS
+This set of Templates provide all the components to deploy a single Gerrit primary in ECS

 ## Architecture

-Five templates are provided in this example:
+Three templates are provided in this example:
 * `cf-cluster`: define the ECS cluster and the networking stack
-* `cf-service-master`: define the service stack running Gerrit master
-* `cf-service-slave`: define the service stack running Gerrit slave
+* `cf-service`: defined the service stack running Gerrit
-* `cf-dns-route`: define the DNS routing for the service
+* `cf-dns-route`: defined the DNS routing for the service
-* `cf-dashboard`: define the CloudWatch dashboard for the services

 ### Networking